U.S. Stocks Slip as Tech Sector Remains Under Pressure

 Continue Reading Below

-The Dow Jones Industrial Average declined xx points, or x%, to xxx shortly after the opening bell.
-The S&P 500 fell x%, and the Nasdaq Composite dropped X%.
+The Dow Jones Industrial Average fell 19 points, or 0.1%, to 21390 shortly after the opening bell.
+The S&P 500 fell 0.2% and the tech-heavy Nasdaq Composite lost 0.5%, on course for its second consecutive session of declines.

+Technology and biotechnology stocks have been some of the best performers in the S&P 500 this year, as investors have flocked to companies viewed as having high growth potential.
+But the group has slipped over the past month, while financial stocks, a 2017 laggard, have regained ground.

-Technology companies lagged behind for a second straight session, falling 0.6% in the S&P 500.
-Shares of Alphabet dropped 1.1% after the European Union's antitrust regulator fined Google EUR2.42 billion ($2.71 billion) for favoring its own comparison-shopping service in search results.
+The S&P 500 technology sector lost 0.6% Tuesday, while the Nasdaq Biotechnology Index edged down 0.3%.
+Shares of Google parent Alphabet fell 0.9% after the European Union's antitrust regulator fined Google EUR2.42 billion ($2.71 billion) for favoring its own comparison-shopping service in search results.

-General Motors fell 0.8% after it warned its expects industry vehicle sales to fall short of its original forecast for the year.
-Shares of oil and gas producers rose, however, offsetting some of the declines elsewhere as U.S. crude oil climbed 1% to $43.80 a barrel.

-Overseas, the Stoxx Europe 600 dropped 0.9% with all but the banks and basic resources sectors trading in negative territory.
-Automotive parts supplier Schaeffler issued a profit warning late Monday on pricing pressures, sending its shares down nearly 11%.
+Meanwhile, financial stocks rose with government bond yields.
+The KBW Nasdaq Bank Index of U.S. commercial lenders rose 0.6%, while the yield on the 10-year U.S. Treasury note climbed to 2.182%, according to Tradeweb, from 2.135%.
+Higher rates tend to benefit banks, since they boost their net-interest margins: a key measure of lending profitability.

+Elsewhere, European stocks were mostly lower, while a speech from European Central Bank President Mario Draghi lifted the euro and government bond yields.

 Continue Reading Below